GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 By implementing a cloud service, adtechs can securely store data for their use and keep it up-to-date as the ad campaign progresses.

-### Bidding and auction service {: #bidding-auction-service }
+### Bidding and auction service proposal {: #bidding-auction-service }

-The initial proposal of FLEDGE, proposes ad bidding and auction execution to happen on-device.
+The initial proposal for FLEDGE proposes ad bidding and auction execution to happen on-device.

 FLEDGE bidding and auction processes may be compute intensive and involve several calls over the network.
 Migrating these computations to the cloud can